Emma Manzelmann: Background

-Manzelmann was born in Mackay, Queensland.
+Manzelmann was born in Mackay, Queensland and played her junior rugby league for the Walkerston Wanderers.

 Playing career

 Early years

 In May 2019, Manzelmann represented Mackay in the Northern Region Women's Championship and was named in the North Queensland Women's Emerging Marlins squad.
 In June 2019, she represented the Queensland women's under-18s team.
 In 2020, she played for the Mackay Magpies in the Mackay women's competition, before joining the North Queensland Gold Stars in the BHP Premiership.
 In September 2021, she was named the North Queensland Gold Stars Player of the Year.
 In December 2021, she signed with the Newcastle Knights to be a part of their inaugural NRLW squad.

 2022

 In round 1 of the delayed 2021 NRL Women's season, Manzelmann made her NRLW debut for the Knights against the Parramatta Eels.

 On 2 October, Manzelmann played in the Knights' 2022 NRLW Grand Final win over the Parramatta Eels.

+2023

+On 4 April, Manzelmann signed with the North Queensland Cowboys, becoming the club's inaugural signing.

+In June, she played both games for Queensland in their 2023 State of Origin series win over New South Wales.